 within five (5) working days of receipt of the director's

-may file a written request with the city clerk for a hearing before the
+recommendation may file a written request with the city clerk for a hearing before the personnel

-personnel advisory board.
-Such request shall set forth in substance the employee's grievance and
+advisory board.
+Such request shall set forth in substance the employee's grievance and reasons

-reasons for appeal of action taken thereon.
-Such hearing shall be scheduled as soon as possible
+for appeal of action taken thereon.
+Such hearing shall be scheduled as soon as possible and shall

 employee(s) filing the grievance shall have the option of having the hearing open or closed, and